Why Momentum in Ministry is Important

 For many churches and places of worship, Easter and Mother’s Day might be the two weekends when we spend the most resources — both monetarily and physically.
 We’re creative in how we design and promote the service to guests and our communities because we want to see change happen.

-I understand that you can’t do Easter or Mother’s Day every Sunday.
-But I do suggest that you should be creative to this level on more Sundays throughout the year.
+I understand you can’t do Easter or Mother’s Day every Sunday.
+But I suggest you be creative to this level on more Sundays throughout the year.
 Consider creating teams that would be responsible for making sure creativity continues from sermon series to series.

 These teams would be tasked with making sure each Sunday stays fresh – and then you won’t burn out any one group of leaders.